kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 1. The user/developer receives code-completion and type safety.
 They will receive hints that `<Dashboard />` must be a child of `<Dashboards>`, and receive compile-time errors if any properties from `<Dashboard />` are missing.
 1. The user/developer can consume templates from someone else without using strings.
 For example, the user could `import { Dashboard } from 'our-shared-templates';` and never need to know that YAML is even involved.
 1. The developer can use logic and default-setting easily and clearly.
-1. No on needs to worry about preserving the final whitespace of YAML, a common problem with intermediate templating languages.
+1. No one needs to worry about preserving the final whitespace of YAML, a common problem with intermediate templating languages.

 Unfortunately, we don't live in a perfect world, yet.
 JSX as TypeScript has implemented it [treats the result type of JSX as opaque](https://www.typescriptlang.org/docs/handbook/jsx.html#the-jsx-result-type).
 It doesn't manifest greatly in the example above, but this choice places restrictions on what can and cannot be type-checked within JSX: React `children` cannot be strongly typed.
-You can specify that `children` must be present, but unfortunately it simplies, eventually, into something like `{} | undefined | null`.
+You can specify that `children` must be present, but unfortunately it simplies, eventually, into `{} | undefined | null`.

 Something like this is impossible to enforce: